kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 # BHPC Troubleshooting

 This document is intended to help BHPC volunteers resolve problems with the race timing system.
-If you are not the British Human Power Club, then much of this won't make sense.
-It has been added to the CrossMgr help so that it is easily available during races.
+If you are not the [British Human Power Club](https://www.bhpc.org.uk), then much of this won't make sense.
+It has been added to the CrossMgr help so that it is easily accessible during races.

 Topics are listed in approximate order of urgency.
 The search facility may be useful!